ant-design/ant-design-mini/src/Checkbox/index.en.md

 nav:
   path: /components
 group:
-  title: 数据录入
+  title: Information Entry
   order: 10
 toc: 'content'
 ---

 # Checkbox

-Make multiple selections in a set of options.
+Multiple selection in a set of options.
 When used alone, it can represent a switch between two states, and `switch` Similar.
 The difference is that switching `switch` will directly trigger a state change, while `checkbox` Generally used for status markers and needs to be coordinated with the submit operation.

 ## Introduction